 *Non-lidded trays and trays and cups sealed with non-porous lidding material can be tested if they can be masked or blocked during testing to create a vacuum chamber.
-Only then can a change in pressure inside the chamber, because of gas or vapor escaping, be measured.
+Only then can a change in pressure inside the chamber, because of gas or vapor escaping through a leak path, be measured.

 The Sepha Multi-Q is a multi-functional non-destructive leak test solution that can operate in combination with different test methods including the Vacuum Decay Test method as outlined in ASTM F2338-09

 More information about the working principle of Vacuum Decay Testing can be found under Vacuum Decay.